 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UCSD, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UCSD, approximately 37% of students took out student loans averaging $5,333 a year.
-That adds up to $21,332 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UCSD, approximately 22% of students took out student loans averaging $5,933 a year.
+That adds up to $23,732 over four years for those students.

 Contact details for UCSD are given below.

 |Political Science & Government||453||$28,579|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

 In 2020-2021, 22,292 students took at least one online class at University of California - San Diego.
 This is a decrease from the 36,854 students who took online classes the previous year.